milanwiedemann/suddengains/README.md

-# suddengains: R package for identifying sudden gains in psychological therapies
+# suddengains: An R package for identifying sudden gains in psychological therapies

 Identify sudden gains based on the criteria outlined by [Tang and DeRubeis (1999)](http://psycnet.apa.org/buy/1999-01811-008).
 It applies all three criteria to a dataset while adjusting for missing values.